Skip to content

 bash

-enclavia push <local-image> <destination>
+enclavia push <local-image> <enclave-id>

 bash

-enclavia push myapp:dev myapp:v1
+enclavia push myapp:dev 1d2c3b4a

 This:

-1. Asks the backend for your registry endpoint and a short-lived bearer token.
+2. Asks the backend for your registry endpoint and a short-lived bearer token.

-2. Logs Docker into registry.beta.enclavia.io with that token.
+3. Logs Docker into registry.beta.enclavia.io with that token.

 The notify step uses the push event itself as the trigger, not just a manifest-digest change.
-That matters when you re-push an image whose layers the registry already cached — the registry returns the same digest, but the waiting enclave still picks up the push and starts its build.
+That matters when you re-push an image whose layers the registry already cached: the registry returns the same digest, but the waiting enclave still picks up the push and starts its build.

 Pushing from CI